-- Main campus buildings including: Old Main, Library, Dining Complex, Gymnasium, Science Buildings are generally accessible to the public during normal business hours.
+- Main campus buildings including Old Main, Library, Dining Complex, Gymnasium, Science Buildings are generally accessible to the public during normal business hours.

-- After posted hours, these buildings may only be entered by use of key given to employees of Maranatha.
+- After posted hours, these buildings may only be entered by use of a key given to employees of Maranatha.